|FEATURED RESEARCH STUDIES|

 June 10, 2015

-The FORGE AHEAD Research Program is highlighted in a short video shown on ADA TV at the American Diabetes Association 75th Scientific Symposium in Boston (USA) this week (June 5 - 9).
-Please click on the link below to view: http://www.websedge.com/videos/health/transformation_of_indigenous_primary_healthcare_delivery_forge_ahead_
+The FORGE AHEAD Research Program was highlighted in a short video shown on ADA TV at the American Diabetes Association 75th Scientific Symposium in Boston (USA) (June 5 - 9).

 AstraZeneca donates $500,000 to forge health care improvements in Canada’s indigenous communities